IFYates/Booksmart/README.md

 - Show bookmarks as "cards" (large squares of just icon)
 - Bookmarks _may_ have a thumbnail
 - Export to support re-linking folders inc. folder/bookmark customisations
-- Cache icons to local storage and serve from there first
 - Localisation
 - ?
 Show if bookmark is open
 - ?
 Show preview image